 3. They Will Be Extremely Clingy

 It feels great when your partner tries to know about your whereabouts when you are not with them.
 But what if they irk you by sending a barrage of messages every time?
-Their constant longing to be around you is a sign of unhealthy obsession and not love.
+Their constant longing to be around you is a sign of unhealthy obsession and addiction, and not love.

 4. They Are Very Controlling